Jacob Ben-Ami: Russian Empire

+United States

+As part of Adler's troupe Ben-Ami performed in Di Kreytser sonata (Note: Also cited as The Green Maiden.) at the Novelty Theater in Brooklyn.
+However, the Novelty Theater closed down midseason and Ben-Ami subsequently joined the actor’s union.
+In 1913, Ben-Ami joined Boris Thomashefsky and performed in Der ewiger wanderer by Osip Dymov.

+In 1919, Ben-Ami founded the New Yiddish Theatre (Dos Naye Yidisher Teater), known in English as the Jewish Art Theater.
 Ben-Ami's first English-language production was the 1920 Broadway play Samson and Delilah.
 According to biographer Alan Gansberg in Little Caesar: A Biography of Edward G. Robinson, Ben-Ami earned fellow cast member Robinson's disdain by allegedly trying to upstage the other actors and overacting.
 Both the play and Ben-Ami, however, were hits.
 In her 1921 review of the production, Dorothy Parker proclaimed him "one of the greatest actors on the stage today."
 He was also lauded by John Barrymore ("inspired"), The New York Times, and Alexander Woollcott ("the cocktail question of the year was 'Ben-Ami or not Ben-Ami'"), among others.

 He had much less success in Eugene O'Neill's 1924 play Welded, in which he starred.
 Among other problems, the style of play did not suit Ben-Ami, and he had a thick accent.
 Welded closed after three weeks and 24 performances.